GershonR/TheElement/RETROSPECTIVE.md

 We were able to effictively communicate on Slack, it was one our first things we setup to allow us to ask when other group members are available to have meetings, or if they have any issues when working on features.

 The actual architecture of our application was well organized, and classes were put into their logical places.
+We put effort into refactoring our code, to ensure we were following the three tier architecture as discussed in class.

 In our first iteration, we made alot of progress with tackling difficult challanges, and by the end of the iteration we had a functioning application.